-movies and series to remember the scandal that led to the resignation of Richard Nixon
+Movies and series to remember the scandal that led to the resignation of Richard Nixon

 “All the President’s Men” (HBO Max)

-A remake of director Alan J. Pakula’s 1976 film version of Woodward and Bernstein’s book stands out for unintended reasons in certain locations, such as a Washington Post editors’ meeting consisting entirely of guys in white shirts , debating whether to support young reporters.
+A remake of director Alan J. Pakula’s 1976 film version of Woodward and Bernstein’s book stands out for unintended reasons in certain places, such as a meeting of editors of Washington Post consisting entirely of guys in white shirts, debating whether to support the young reporters.

 At its core, though, the film holds its own and then some, from its exploration of classic reporting to frightened sources who can’t keep quiet about the corruption they witnessed.
-Add to that the sensational performances and Oscar-winning screenplay by William Goldman, with signature lines like Deep Throat (Hal Holbrook) telling Woodward (Robert Redford) to “follow the money” and “the truth is, these aren’t guys very smart, and things got out of hand.
+Add to that the sensational performances and Oscar-winning screenplay by William Goldman, with signature lines like Deep Throat (Hal Holbrook) telling Woodward (Robert Redford) to “follow the money” and “the truth is these aren’t very smart guys, and things got out of hand”.

 “The Post”

-Steven Spielberg’s 2017 film offers a deeper dive into another angle of the story, specifically the relationship between Washington Post editor Ben Bradlee (Tom Hanks) and editor Katharine Graham (Meryl Streep), and the courage this one exhibited. the latter—having been pushed into that role—by resisting pressure from the White House by publishing the Pentagon Papers in 1971.
-That tenacity would later prove vital to The Post’s role in exposing Watergate.
+Steven Spielberg’s 2017 film offers a deeper dive into another angle of the story, specifically the relationship between the publisher of the Washington Post Ben Bradlee (Tom Hanks) and editor Katharine Graham (Meryl Streep), and the courage the latter displayed—having been pushed into that role—in resisting pressure from the White House by publishing the Pentagon Papers in 1971.
+That tenacity would later prove vital to the The Post’s role in exposing Watergate.

+read also: Tim Sale, Legendary ‘Batman: The Long Halloween’ Cartoonist, Dies at 66

 “Mark Felt: The Man Who Brought Down the White House”